A lack of safe water and toilets has an enormous impact on people's lives. Life expectancy is just 49, one of the lowest in the world.

 people in Swaziland don't have access to safe water.

 Half a million people don't have access to adequate sanitation in Swaziland.

-Over 160 children die every year from diarrhoea caused by unsafe water and poor sanitation in Swaziland.
+Over 200 children under five die a year due to diarrhoeal diseases caused by poor water and sanitation in Swaziland.

 Swaziland is a small country surrounded on three sides by South Africa and bordering Mozambique to the east.
 HIV/AIDS is widespread amongst the population, making the need for safe water, hygiene and basic toilets even greater.

 Swaziland is a very poor country with more than two thirds of the population living below the poverty line.
 Most people are farmers, working to grow enough crops to feed themselves and their families.